rafael-santiago/zacarias/doc/MANUAL.md

 Maybe you can see the necessity of informing the general PWDB password as a weak point into the workflow.
 If you want to avoid as much as possible the necessity of informing this critical data you could give sessioned profiles a try.

-A sessioned profile is a profile that at the moment of its attachement a session password is configured.
+A sessioned profile is a profile that at the moment of its attachment a session password is configured.
 Once configured any ``password get`` command will only requires this temporary password instead of the general one.
-However, bearmind if you want to add or delete passwords from your PWDB, the two passwords will be needed (the general and the session password).
+However, bearmind if you want to add or delete passwords from your PWDB, the two passwords will be required (the general and the session password).

-Attach a sessioned profile is straightforward:
+Attaching a sessioned profile is straightforward:

 ```
 you@AdventureGalley:~/# zc attach --user=kidd --pwdb=kidd.pwdb --sessioned